How Vernon Jordan became a one-of-a-kind Washington presence

 Jordan’s delivery “was unparalleled,” says Kevin Chaffee, senior editor at Washington Life.
 “He gave just as much of himself to a tiny group of listeners as he would have done if his audience had been jam-packed.”

 His lived experience — a Black man at the top of America’s power structure — made him an invaluable mentor and adviser across racial, economic and social lines.
 He met Obama when the future president was a mere state senator; Obama sought Jordan’s counsel when he was mulling a 2008 run for president.
-Jordan famously told him he would support his old friend Hillary Clinton, but pledged his wholehearted endorsement should Obama win the primary.
+Jordan famously told him he would support his old friend Hillary Clinton but pledged his wholehearted endorsement should Obama win the primary.

 The two men shared the stage at Howard University in 2016, when Jordan formally introduced Obama as the commencement speaker.
 Howard President Wayne Frederick sent Jordan a framed picture of the two, which hung in a cherished place in his home.